 Prevention is always better than cure.
-Silverfish thrives in damp, dark, and moist areas such as under sinks, basements, bathrooms, attics, and closets.
-They also love the taste of wet wood and paper so you can also find them around cereal boxes, magazines, books, behind wallpaper, and along with rotting window sills.
+Silverfish thrive in damp, dark, and moist areas such as under sinks, basements, bathrooms, attics, and closets.
+They also love the taste of wet wood and paper so you can also find them around cereal boxes, magazines, books, behind wallpaper, and in rotting window sills.
 In short, they take shelter in a dirty, cluttered, and unkempt house.
-If you wish silverfishes to stay away from your property and your life, keep everything in your place clean.
-It is basic.
-A vibrant, spotless, and fresh place does not attract unwanted beasties.
+If you wish silverfish to stay away from your property and your life, keep everything in your place clean.
+It is basic - a vibrant, spotless, and fresh place does not attract unwanted beasties.

-Silverfish usually hides in and often feasts upon old books, papers, and magazines.
-So if there is a pile of paper in your desk, there is a high chance that you’ll meet Silverfish again.
-Start getting rid of stuff you do not need or haven’t looked at in for a long time.
+Silverfish usually hide in and often feast upon old books, papers, and magazines.
+So if there is a pile of paper in your desk, there is a high chance that you’ll meet silverfish again.
+Start getting rid of stuff you do not need or haven’t looked at for a long time.
 The important papers, on the other hand, should be stored in airtight bins.
 Aside from decluttering, it is also essential to vacuum your place at least once a week.
-The vacuum can suck Silverfish eggs out of the baseboard and carpet.
-If needed, dry out the carpets through spraying baking soda in them.
+The vacuum can suck silverfish eggs out of the baseboard and carpet.
+If needed, dry out the carpets through spreading baking soda on them.
 Leave the baking soda in the carpet for a few hours before vacuuming.
 The purpose of this is to dry out the eggs.
 Vacuuming can also help to remove food sources which may attract silverfish.

 An environment with a constantly humid atmosphere is an ideal place for silverfish.
 Keeping your place dry is important in preventing silverfish from coming back.
-This can be a big task especially for those living in areas with the winter season.
-Good thing, dehumidifiers are now available.
-Dehumidifiers can work wonder when it comes to casting out unwelcome silverfish.
+This can be a big task, especially for those living in areas with the winter season.
+Good thing dehumidifiers are now available.
+Dehumidifiers can work wonders when it comes to casting out unwelcome silverfish.

 6. Use Sealed Plastic Food Containers

-Diatomaceous Earth or D.E is one of the most popular silverfish repellents and it does work in keeping the pests away from your home.
-D.E is non-toxic and is made from the fossilized remains of diatoms, tiny and aquatic organisms.
+Diatomaceous Earth or "DE" is one of the most popular silverfish repellents and it does work in keeping the pests away from your home.
+DE is non-toxic and is made from the fossilized remains of diatoms - tiny and aquatic organisms.
 When it comes in contact with an insect, it kills them by drying them out.
-D.E absorbs the fats and oils from an insect’s exoskeleton cuticle.
-So you can sprinkle this around the areas in your house where you have seen silverfish.
+DE absorbs the fats and oils from an insect’s exoskeleton cuticle.
+You can sprinkle this around the areas in your house where you have seen silverfish.

 9. Use Silverfish Repellents

-There are several other silverfish repellents other than DE available in the market.
-For example, is boric acid.
+There are several other silverfish repellents other than DE available on the market; for example, boric acid.
 Unlike DE which is non-toxic, boric acid, however, is poisonous and harmful.
-Be careful when using them because they may pose a threat to your pets.
-If you don’t like the latter, you can choose a more natural option such as cedar oils.
-Silverfish along with other bugs despise the scent of the cedar wood; therefore using cedar scent-based repellent products can help win the war against annoying bugs.
-You can also choose to use gloves or mothballs.
+Be careful when using it because it may pose a threat to your pets.
+If you don’t like the latter, you can choose a more natural option such as cedar oil.
+Silverfish, along with other bugs, despise the scent of the cedar wood; therefore using cedar-scent based repellent products can help win the war against annoying bugs.
+You can also choose to use mothballs.
 If you have lavender and cinnamon at home, you can also try them.

-There are many ways to exterminate silverfish - some are through using natural products and the other one is through calling the experts.
-A professional pest exterminator knows the nature of silverfish, how they breed, their diet, life cycle, and the effective methods to get rid of them.
+There are many ways to exterminate silverfish - some are through using natural products and the other one is by calling the experts.
+A professional pest exterminator knows the nature of silverfish, how they breed, their diet, lifecycle, and the effective methods to get rid of them.
 They also have the right tools and solutions.

 If you hire a pest control service, expect to pay some bucks.
 Well, if you find a reliable pest control service provider in North Carolina, the money you will pay is surely worth the service.
 You do not have to spend time and money choosing and trying different silverfish repellents.
 The experts know exactly what to use and do to get rid of the nuisance.
 But make sure you choose pest experts who have already built a good reputation in the industry so you will get the result that you want.